Cybersecurity SDR Strategies: Lead Generation for Security Companies

 Account-Based SDR Approach

-For enterprise cybersecurity sales, implement an account-based strategy:
+For enterprise cybersecurity sales, implement an account-based strategy supported by strong sales enablement:

 Multi-Contact Engagement: